 Why is email marketing important for e-commerce?

 According to a Nielsen study, 66% of online consumers prefer to buy new products from brands they are familiar with.
 Once you acquire customers you can earn their trust and get them to become repeat customers with timely and relevant emails.
 Retaining customers through email is a low touch low-cost marketing effort that can help you net outsized gains.
 Frequently showing up in people’s inbox makes it more likely that they will think of your brand when the time comes to make a purchase.
-You can become a part of their consideration set by pushing personalized offers, and coupons.
+You can become a part of their consideration set by pushing personalized offers, and coupons through emails.
 These tactics can entice customers to click and buy directly from their inbox.
 Moreover, by giving away valuable content, for free, using email to direct customers to a lead magnet on your website.

 Today, 68.9% of recipients saying they view marketing emails on the smartphone 2-3 days per week.
 There are many ways you can use emails to push product sales.
 With the growing popularity of mobile-driven sales, which are expected to account for 54% of all ecommerce sales, by 2021, email is fast emerging as one of the most effective marketing channels available to marketers, with one of the highest order conversion rates compared to other channels.